Experimental Study on Reinforcement Learning-based Control of an Acrobot: STUDY AND IMPROVEMENT OF RL CONTROLLER USING SIMULATION

 Note that the total learning time remains constant with a total of $ \unit[300000]{s} $.
 As a result, the total number of episodes and thus the number of strategy optimizations varies.

 Fig.~\ref{fig:episodes} illustrates the development when the episode length is changed according to Tab.~\ref{tab:cases_episode}.

-For the case $el1$ with halved number of time steps compared to the ICO, the mean values are lower and show a more irregular behavior.
+It can be seen that for the case $el1$ with halved number of time steps compared to the ICO, the mean values are lower and show a more irregular behavior.
 This is due to the fact that the training of the swing-up phase dominates in this case, but keeping the energy at the desired energy level is less trained.
 If the episode length is shortened by $ 20,000 $ time steps (case \textit{el2}), the mean value still remains below $-2$, but the curve shows less variation.
 The overall result improves not significantly if the episode length of the ICO is extended by $ 20,000 $ time steps, which is case $el3$, as can be observed in Fig.~\ref{fig:episodes2}.
 Thus, we see that after the learning period's half-time the average reward shows a relatively smooth behaviour.
-Moreover, there are no more outliers.
+Moreover, there are no more significant outliers.
 From episode 80 onwards, the moving average runs almost horizontally and close to the zero target line.
 This means that including additional episodes will probably only smooth the original curve.

 However, the overall results including the cases \textit{el3} and \textit{el4} are worse than the ICO-baseline, as can be seen in Fig.~\ref{fig:episodes2}.
 Since the total learning time remains the same, the controller can only swing up $150 $ times in case \textit{el4} or $250 $ times in case \textit{el3} instead of $300 $ times compared to the ICO and the swing-up strategy is therefore less often trained.